PreCyseGroup/ST-MPC/README.md

 Note that the mentioned paper developed the framework assuming an ellipoidal framework while this code assume a polyedral framework.
 However, the underlying set-theoretic MPC concepts and the used MPC philosophy are the same.

 This code has been developed in Matlab R2020b.
 It assumes that the MPT3 toolbox (including the Yalmip package) is installed in Matlab.

+The example is developed for a toy mass-spring-damper model.